DafkeDD/qb-vehicleshop/README.md

 welcome to qb-vehicleshop with stock system

-- add the folder to your qb folder or replace qb-vehicleshop with tis one
+- add the folder to your qb folder or replace qb-vehicleshop with this one
 - add the stock.sql to your database

 restart the server